 at Diné College, AZ

-- Tribal colleges are accredited and must meet the same academic standards as all other colleges and universities;
+• TCUs must meet the same academic standards as other colleges and universities;

-- Native culture is infused throughout the tribal college curriculum;
+• Native culture and language are infused throughout curriculum;

 • Non-Natives do choose to attend TCUs;

 • TCUs offer programs such as NASA’s science, technology, engineering, and mathematics program, which includes prestigious internship and mentoring opportunities;

 • TCUs are competitive.
 Leech Lake Tribal College was ranked by Washington Monthly as the seventh of “America’s 50 Best Community Colleges” in 2010.
 It was one of two TCUs to earn this recognition.

 • TCUs contribute to the economies of their communities.
 The College of Menominee Nation added $37 million to the regional economy, created 404 jobs, and generated more than $833,000 in tax revenue in 2011 alone.

 Now in its 25th year, the American Indian College Fund is the nation’s largest scholarship provider for American Indians.
 Thanks to corporate, foundation, tribal, and individual donors, we provide scholarships for Native students seeking to better their lives through higher education.
 The College Fund accepts scholarship online from January 1 through May 31 every year at www.collegefund.org.
 Apply today!